64kramsystem/geet/README.md

 The current version supports only creating PRs/issues.

-This tool is very similar to [Hub](https://github.com/github/hub), but it supports more complex operations, fully specified via command line.
+This tool is very similar to [Hub](https://github.com/github/hub), but it supports a different set of operations, fully specified via command line.

 Please see the [development status](#development-status) section for informations about the current development.

 ## Providers support

-Currently, there are many functionalities implemented for GitHub (see help), and only issues listing for GitLab.
+The functionalities currently supported are:

+- Github:
+  - create gist
+  - create issue
+  - create PR
+  - list issues
+  - list labels
+  - list milestones
+  - list PRs
+  - merge PR
+- Gitlab:
+  - list issues
+  - list labels

 ## Samples